 Keep the Kids Happy

 One thing you don’t want is your children acting difficult or not getting along with each other.
 Often the best solution is to keep your schedule full and include some variation in activities.
-That means scheduling a nice dinner one night and following that up with some sledding the next day.
+That means scheduling a nice dinner one night and following that up with some tubing the next day.

 Perhaps include your children’s opinions on what they want to do.
 Present them with a list of activities from which they can choose, and let them pick what they want to do first.
 You could also schedule a day during the vacation that the kids choose the activity.